-Manchester Airport security queues: Managing director to stand down
+Manchester Airport chief stands down after travel chaos

 Ian Costigan will take on the role of interim managing director.

-Travellers at the airport, which is owned by Greater Manchester's ten councils and an investment firm, have faced long queues for check-in and security over the past month, with some missing flights at the start of the Easter school holidays.
+Travellers at the airport, which is owned by Greater Manchester's 10 councils and an investment firm, have faced long queues for check-in and security over the past month.

+The problems first came to light in mid-March when passengers were left waiting for hours, with some forced to queue outside in the car park while others missed their flights.

 MAG previously apologised and said the industry was "facing staff shortages and recruitment challenges at present, after the most damaging two years in its history".